 Appropriate Vaccine Usage

-This is the percent of patients who were administered the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This tells you the percent of residents that were administered the flu and pneumonia vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This metric measures the percent of long-term stay residents that needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and continence.
-Some experts believe this is a measure of a patient's well-being.
+This datapoint measures the percent of long-term patients that required more assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and bathing.
+Some argue that this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile